 I know alfajores

-I'm from Argentina and, as I told you in the post about Walnut Alfajores, we are the biggest consumers of these sweets snacks worldwide.
 So trust me when I say that as far as traditional cornstarch alfajores go, this is the only recipe you'll ever need.
-Ever!

-The original hails from a 90-year old cookbook from Doña Petrona (our own Julia Child) and is still the recipe we all adapt.
+The original hails from a 90-year-old cookbook from Doña Petrona (our own Julia Child) and is still the recipe we all adapt.
 Sort of like the chocolate chip cookies recipe from Toll House.
 It's where they all start, isn't it?

 What are alfajores?